 Are the ingredients used in generics exactly the same?

 The active ingredients, dosage and form of administration (e.g. pills, drops) are exactly the same as the original drug.
-The generic may contain different auxiliary products, such as binding agents, flavours or colourings.
+Generics may contain different excipients, such as binding agents, flavours or colourings, but these have no pharmacological effect.

 Are generics just as effective as original drugs?

 As a rule, it is possible to switch from an original drug to a generic without any problems.
-A cautious change is recommended for some antiepileptic drugs, psychiatric drugs and in case of intolerances to certain excipients (for example lactose or sweeteners).
+Caution is recommended when changing for some anti-epileptic drugs, psychiatric drugs and in case of intolerances or allergies to certain excipients (for example lactose or sweeteners).
+If you want to switch from an original drug to a generic, you should talk to your doctor or a pharmacist.

 How safe are generics?
 Do generic drugs have side effects?